2012 London mayoral election

 The 2012 London mayoral election was an election held on Thursday 3 May 2012, to elect the Mayor of London.
 It was held on the same day as the London Assembly election, and used a supplementary vote system.

 Incumbent Tory mayor and future Prime Minister Boris Johnson won re-election to a second term as Mayor.
 Ken Livingstone, who had been Mayor between 2000 and 2008, was seeking a third, non-consecutive term as the Labour candidate.
 No other candidates received 5% of the vote (the threshold for retaining their deposit).
-As of the 2024 London mayoral election, this was the last time that London voted for a Conservative Party Mayor, and remains the last time to date that the Conservatives have won any London-wide election.
+This was the last time that London voted for a Conservative Party Mayor, and remains the last time to date that the Conservatives have won any London-wide election.

 Background

 At the 2008 mayoral election, Boris Johnson defeated incumbent mayor Ken Livingstone.
 Livingstone's defeat had been attributed to a loss of support amongst swing voters and voters in London's outer suburbs.
 The contest was also one of the 2008 local elections, which generally demonstrated poor results for Labour.